 However, the app is tailored for a number of different experiences.
 For example, some fans may watch games more casually, and can simply opt to pay £4.99 when they want to view a specific game.
 Similarly, those who can’t enough of NBA action can opt for the NBA Premium option, retailing at £149.99 for the year, or £21.99 a month.

-The NBA App Premium Subscriptions
+NBA TV Premium Subscriptions

-This gives hardcore NBA fans a number of additional perks, such as access to the all-star weekend, live and on-demand games, as well as number of in-game features.
+This gives hardcore NBA fans a number of additional perks, such as access to the all-star weekend, live and on-demand games, as well as a number of in-game features.

 There are other subscriptions that vary dependant on what you’re looking for from the app.
 For example, if you’re only interested in a particular team as opposed to the league itself, you could opt for the NBA Team Pass, which is a mere £40.99 per year.